zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/clusterwide_sync.md

 Central service:

-1. The Central service recieves rows from the leader cell.
+1. The Central service receives rows from the leader cell.
 1. The Central service publishes rows to follower cells.

 Syncing process: